How to Escape To Do List Hell?

 Grade items on the list

-It would also come in handy to date each list, that way you have a visual reminder of when the list was originated, which will assist in determining completion dates.
+It’s also a good idea to date each list, that way you have a visual reminder of when the list was originated, which will assist in determining completion dates.

 Cull your list

-If I had a close look at my lists, I would guarantee there are some items I could cull, items that should never have made it onto the list in the first place.
+If I had a close look at my lists, I would guarantee there are some items I could cull.
+There are bound to be items that should never have made it onto the list in the first place.

 What if you don’t use to do lists?